netpersist solutions group

 Key Trends

-The number of known software vulnerabilities continues to rise
+The rate of discovery of new software vulnerabilities and exploits continues to be high

 Legal liability for security breaches is now a reality

-Organizations that fail to show due diligence when it comes to protecting their data assets face a real risk of legal problems in the not-too-distant future.
+Organizations that fail to show due diligence when it comes to protecting their data assets face a real risk of legal problems, fines, or loss of customer confidence.
 The renewed caution comes in the wake of an escalating number of highly publicized security breaches that involved unauthorized access to confidential personal information.

-New security legislation is also driving increased demand for security services, as businesses are forced to strengthen their security posture to avoid potential legal exposure.
-Examples of such legislation include:
+Security legislation and e-commerce security standards are also driving increased demand for security services, as businesses are forced to strengthen their security posture to avoid potential legal exposure or fines.
+Examples of such legislation and security standards include:

 Personal Information Protection and Electronic Documents Act - PIPEDA (Canada), which gives Canadians a degree of privacy protection and control over the personal information about them that is collected, used and traded in the private sector.